-Registered Nurses pursuing core academic requirements in the RN to BSN curriculum at Wallace Community College are students of WCC and are identified as BS1 (our code for Registered Nurses pursuing RN to BSN) majors.
-This allows one to take advantage of the lower tuition rate offered by the two-year college system and receive specialized advisement in preparation for transfer to a four-year institution.
-The one year sequence of nursing courses offered by four-year institutions is comprised of specialized nursing courses to provide content not required for basic Registered Nurse education at the associate degree or diploma level.
+Registered Nurses pursuing core academic requirements in the RN to BSN curriculum at Wallace Community College are students of WCC while they prepare for transfer to a four-year institution.
+This allows one to take advantage of the lower tuition rate offered by the two-year college system and receive specialized advisement in preparation for transfer.
+The one-year sequence of nursing courses offered by four-year institutions is comprised of specialized nursing courses to provide content not required for basic Registered Nurse education at the associate degree or diploma level.
 Those nearing completion of their required academic courses will be advised to make application to their preferred four-year institution and to that school of nursing prior to the respective admission deadlines.
 Entry points and application deadlines vary from institution to institution, so it is imperative that students remain in contact with their WCC advisor and the four-year liaison to which they will be referred.

 Students enrolled in or preparing for entry into the Associate Degree Nursing program at WCC are also encouraged to keep the RN to BSN Mobility option in mind as academic coursework is completed.
 Each student’s course load, financial assistance, and additional personal responsibilities differ while they are pursuing their initial nursing education to become a Registered Nurse.
 With that in mind, many students take additional coursework leading to the core bachelor’s level academic requirements while pursuing the ADN program.
 While enrolled in the ADN program, it is feasible for students to complete the ADN program having most or all bachelor degree level academics, sit for licensure and become a Registered Nurse, and enroll in the final year of an RN to BSN program within a short timeframe.
 For those choosing to focus on one level of nursing at a time, it is important to know that the academic courses required for the ADN level are applicable to the requirements of the four-year universities and thus, lessen the requirements needed upon returning to school while working as a Registered Nurse.